Kitura/kitura.dev/en/resources/tutorials/sessions.md

 import SwiftyJSON
 ```

-Next, you want your Kitura router to use the session middleware and have the ability to store the current session in a variable:
+<span class="arrow">&#8227;</span> Next, you want your Kitura router to use the session middleware and have the ability to store the current session in a variable:

 ```swift
 // Where we will store the current session data